Master of Science in Business Management

 *** Partner university and final arrangements for summer school course are subject to continuous review and change.

-# These subjects have been included in the list of reimbursable courses for Continuing Education Fund (CEF) purposes.
+# i.
+These subjects have been included in the list of reimbursable courses under the Continuing Education Fund (CEF).

 Elective Subjects (2 subjects from the following list for a total of 6 credits)